This body and title is here in case you want to use this as a landing page.

 Financial Matters after Divorce

-By Default at 11:00
+By Paul Hunt at 11:00

 The introduction of “no fault divorce” in 2022 has, to a large extent, taken the heat out of the divorce process by no longer requiring details for the reason of the breakdown of the marriage.